mkamburdev/Antalya-Travel/README.md

 </div>

-This repository was created for the final project at Digital Career Institute (DCI).
+This repository was created to enhance my Angular skills.
 It contains all the code, documentation, and other resources needed for the project.

-The project is the result of several days of hard work and showcases the skills I have acquired during my time at DCI.
-It exclusively uses HTML and CSS and has a responsive design that looks good on all devices.
+The project is the result of several days of hard work and showcases the skills I have acquired.
+It uses HTML, SCSS, Angular, TypeScript, and Vite, and has a responsive design that looks good on all devices.

 I hope this project can serve as a resource for other learners, and I welcome feedback and contributions.